 During year 10 students developing their skills and understanding to prepare themselves for assessment in year 11.
 The course is assessed in two components:

 - A synoptic project non-exam assessment (NEA) which is worth 60% of the total course.
 It is externally set, internally marked and externally moderated.

 - An written exam assessment (EA) which is worth 40% of the total course.
 It is externally set and externally marked.

 BTEC TECH AWARD IN ENTERPRISE - LEVEL 1 / LEVEL 2

 First teaching September 2018 / First certification July 2020

-The course is made up of three components.
-Two of these are internally assessed and one externally assessed.
-The three-block structure (Exploring, Developing and Application) would allow students to build on and embed their knowledge, grow in confidence and then put into practice what they have learnt.
+The course is made up of three components and two of these are internally assessed and one externally assessed.
+Current year 11 students have completed the first component, Component 1: Exploring Enterprises, an internally assessed component contributing to 30% of the course.
+The three-block structure (Exploring, Developing and Application) will allow students to build on and embed their knowledge, grow in confidence and then put into practice what they have learnt.

 Which comprises of internally assessed assignments and also contributing to a 30% of the total course.
 The focal points would include exploring ideas to plan for a micro-enterprise activity, pitching a micro-enterprise activity and reviewing own pitch for a micro-enterprise activity.

 Component 3 - Promotion and Finance for Enterprise